A Fair Artificial Intelligence Research & Regulation (FAIRR) Bureau

 Authors: Kenneth R. Fleischmann and Sherri R. Greenberg

 Artificial intelligence (AI) is transforming our everyday reality, and it has the potential to save or to cost lives.
 Innovation is advancing at a breakneck pace, with technology developers engaging in de facto policy-setting through their decisions about the use of data and the embedded bias in their algorithms.
 Policymakers must keep up.
 Otherwise, by ceding decision-making authority to technology companies, we face the rising threat of becoming a technocracy.
 Given the potential benefits and threats of AI to US national security, economy, health, and beyond, a comprehensive and independent agency is needed to lead research, anticipate challenges posed by AI, and make policy recommendations in response.
-The next administration should create the Fair Artificial Intelligence Research & Regulation (FAIRR) Bureau, which will bring together experts in technology, human behavior, and public policy from all sectors - public, private, nonprofit, and academic - to research and develop policies that enable the United States to leverage AI as a positive force for national security, economic growth, and equity.
+The Biden-Harris Administration should create the Fair Artificial Intelligence Research & Regulation (FAIRR) Bureau, which will bring together experts in technology, human behavior, and public policy from all sectors - public, private, nonprofit, and academic - to research and develop policies that enable the United States to leverage AI as a positive force for national security, economic growth, and equity.
 The FAIRR Bureau will adopt the interdisciplinary, evidence-based approach to AI regulation and policy needed to address this unprecedented challenge.

 About the Author